-All district employees should perform their duties in accordance with state and federal law, district policies and procedures, and ethical standards to include a duty to report to their immediate supervisor any information that could be potentially harmful to a student or students.
+All district employees should perform their duties in accordance with state and federal law, district policies and procedures, and ethical standards.
 Violation of policies, regulations, or guidelines may result in disciplinary action, including termination.
 Alleged incidents of certain misconduct by educators, including having a criminal record, must be reported to SBEC not later than the seventh day after the superintendent knew of the incident.
-See Reports to the Texas Education Agency, page 52 for additional information.
+See Reports to the Texas Education Agency, page 58 for additional information.